danainjax/is-it-ok/NOTES.md

 5-UserForm
 [X] 6-SearchBar

-[ ] There should be 3 routes, good rule for back end and your front end
+[X] There should be 3 routes, good rule for back end and your front end /movies
+/movies/:id
+/account

-[ ] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs (Links to an external site.); docs for v4 can be found here (Links to an external site.)) \*see restular.com
+[X] The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs (Links to an external site.); docs for v4 can be found here (Links to an external site.)) \*see restular.com

 [X] Use Redux middleware to respond to and modify state change